junxit/us-congress-bills-115/bill.md

 >     - **(D)** holds a current Tier 4 background investigation or current Tier 5 background investigation.
 >   - **(3)** In the case of an individual who is a member of the Armed Forces (or a reserve component thereof) or a veteran, if such individual—
 >     - **(A)** has served in the Armed Forces for not fewer than three years;
->     - **(B)** holds, or has held within the past five years, a Secret, Top Secret, or Top Secret/Sensitive Compartmented Information clearance;
+>     - **(B)** holds, or has held within the past five years, a Secret, Top Secret, or Top Secret / Sensitive Compartmented Information clearance;
 >     - **(C)** holds, or has undergone within the past five years, a current Tier 4 background investigation or current Tier 5 background investigation;
 >     - **(D)** received, or is eligible to receive, an honorable discharge from service in the Armed Forces and has not engaged in criminal activity or committed a serious military or civil offense under the Uniform Code of Military Justice; and
 >     - **(E)** was not granted any waivers to obtain the clearance referred to subparagraph (B).